 You’re probably familiar with the antibiotic-resistant “superbugs” the harsh ingredient Triclosan can lead to, as well as its ability to destroy crucial good bacteria in the gut.

-Again, pure soap is your best bet.
+Again, pure soap is the best tool in your green spring cleaning belt (and for all year round).
 Under neither the EPA or FDA jurisdiction, “soap” is in a category all on its own and has been used for eons to keep our hands free of bacteria, viruses, mold, and the like with no negative side effects.

 “We’re fragrance-free around here!”